13 Stunning Photo Spots in Regensburg, Germany for Instagram

 Google Maps Location: Here

-The best panoramic view of Regensburg is from the north side of the river, across from the Old Stone Bridge.
+The top panoramic view of Regensburg is from the north side of the river, across from the Old Stone Bridge.
 You’ll get the full sweep of pastel buildings lined up along the Danube, with the cathedral towering in the background.
-It’s that classic postcard shot—but even better in person.
-I could’ve stood here forever just admiring it.

-We visited in December, so the city had a cozy, winter glow, but this is one of the best photo spots in Regensburg year-round.
-The contrast between the colorful buildings and the river is stunning whether it’s sunny or moody and overcast.
-Definitely one of those shots that makes you stop mid-walk to grab your camera.
+We visited in December, so the city had a cozy, winter glow, but this is one of the best Regensburg photography locations year-round.
+The contrast between the colorful buildings and the river makes a great photo whether it’s sunny or overcast.

 Google Maps Location: Here